rbgrouleff/coolie/README.md

      master or workers encounter.
 The logger should quack like a `Logger` instance from the Ruby stdlib.
 Exceptions are logged with the `Logger::WARN` level.
+   * `:execution_strategy` which can either be `Sisyphus::SimpleExecutionStrategy` or
+     `Sisyphus::ForkingExecutionStrategy`.
+This is the strategy used by workers when performing the job.
+The default is `Sisyphus::ForkingExecutionStrategy`.
 4. You can start workers by doing one of the following things:
    * Send the `start` message to the master, if the `options` hash was provided.
 This starts a run loop which monitors workers and